RamRod79/E-commerce/README.md

 ## Description

-A short description explaining the what, why, and how of project "Employee-Tracker":
+A short description explaining the what, why, and how of project "E-commerce Back End":

-An application called "Employee-Tracker" that is a command-line application which can manage a company's employee database, using Node.js, Inquirer, and MySQL.
+An application called "E-commerce Back End" builds the back end for an e-commerce site.
+The application uses Express.js API and configures it to use Sequelize to interact with a MySQL database.

-A walkthrough video that demonstrates its functionality is included with a link to the video of your project.
+A walkthrough video demonstrates its functionality and all of the following acceptance criteria being met.
+A link to the video is located below under the URL section.

 ## User Story